n3ur0mancer/probability_statistics_cheatsheet/README.md

 - the corresponding implementation in Python
 - an overview of some possible use cases
 - if applicable, a visualisation in the form of a plot

-## The Python Library

-At a later stage, the implementations discussed in the Jupyter notebook may be included in the `library` as a probability & statistics package.

-I am well aware that there are already libraries, most of which are probably much better implementations, but I see this project mainly as an exercise and learning experience for myself.